MicrosoftDocs/win32/desktop-src/shell/abm-activate.md

 ---
-Description: 'Notifies the system that an appbar has been activated.
-An appbar should call this message in response to the WM\_ACTIVATE message.' ms.assetid: '16011302-7c2d-4c34-9953-51cceb96e4b3'
+Description: Notifies the system that an appbar has been activated.
+An appbar should call this message in response to the WM\_ACTIVATE message. ms.assetid: 16011302-7c2d-4c34-9953-51cceb96e4b3
-title: 'ABM\_ACTIVATE message'
+title: ABM\_ACTIVATE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ABM\_ACTIVATE message